FWGS/Husky/README.md

 - Support for changing OAuth application name
 - Markdown support with WYSIWYG editor
 - Support for extended accounts fields, so you can see who is admin or moderator on your instance
-- Subscribing support to annoy you with incoming notification from every post
+- Subscribing support to annoy you with incoming notification from every post (upstreamed to Tusky)
 - Support for seen notifications to less annoy you
 - "Reply to" feature that allows to jump to replied status, useful for hellthreading ;)
 - Bigger emojis!